P-Jerry/P-Jerry.github.io/README.md

    I want to also want to make this <strong> bold </strong> and maybe this also <i> italics. </i>
   <!--this is a comment, so just chill -->

-  Why don"t you try to view my facebook page on <a href "https://https://web.facebook.com/profile.php?id=100007246216867"> My facebook profile </a>!
+  Why don"t you try to view my facebook page on <a href= "https://web.facebook.com/profile.php?id=100007246216867"> My facebook profile </a>!

+View the <a href="https://ydev.academy">ydev Website</a>!